Kinder Morgan Inc. (KMI) Shares Plummet Below 1-Year High

 Citigroup gave a rating of “Neutral” to KMI, setting the target price at $19 in the report published on December 09th of the previous year.

-Volatility was left at 1.51%, however, over the last 30 days, the volatility rate increased by 2.09%, as shares surge +0.88% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.42% lower at present.
+Volatility was left at 1.50%, however, over the last 30 days, the volatility rate increased by 1.67%, as shares sank -0.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.72% lower at present.

 Insider Trading